 Simple and chic, Blaise is a French last name that was derived from “Blaesus,” a Latin name that has the meaning of “stammering” or “lisping.”
-Robert de Blay, then-Magistrate of Toulouse, is the earliest documented Blaise surname from back in 1459.
+Robert de Blay, then-Magistrate of Toulouse, is the earliest documented Blaise surname, dating back to 1459.
 By 2019, Blaise had broken into the top 1000 boys’ names in the United States.

-Blanc is another of the French last names that give off a very chic vibe.
-Thus surname is the French word for “white.”
+Blanc is another of the French last names that gives off a very chic vibe.
+Thus, surname is the French word for “white.”
 It is said that traditionally, this last name was actually “le Blanc,” which translates to “the white,” and started as a nickname for those with very pale skin or white hair.

 Cartier is an Anglo-Norman French last name with aboriginal roots.
 Cartier is an occupational surname that means “a person who worked as a transporter of goods.”
 Cartier is very well-known all over the world as a luxury jewelry brand.

 Carrel is a surname with multiple meanings.

 Some say it is taken from the word quarrel, which originates in Old French.
 It holds the meaning of bolt for crossbow.
 It could be an occupational surname for people who make crossbow bolts.